- The SAP APO SNP Transportation Load Builder is an unusual but critical component to SNP.

 The locating of functionality in SAP is often related to revenue maximization rather than logic.
 SAP ERP has already been sold into most of the companies that it will ever be, so the primary way that SAP grows its revenue is by taking over other enterprise software areas from the best of breed vendors.
 Therefore, there has been a strong emphasis driven by revenue maximization to place new development into applications outside of ERP so that SAP can motivate companies to buy extra products like APO and BI.
 Therefore, even functionality that should reside in ERP is not placed there, and there are numerous examples of that throughout the SAP universe of products.

 How Load Builders Work

-All load builders use the physical dimensions of the pallets to be loaded, and the equipment which is to be loaded (trucks, rail cars, etc..) to attempt to plan the load that meets a variety of objectives.
-One objective could be to keep all the same type of material on one load; another could be to maximize the fill of the equipment my distributing materials with different complimentary attributes (say heavy and light products), onto the same piece of equipment.
+All load builders use the pallets’ physical dimensions to be loaded and the equipment that is to be loaded (trucks, rail cars, etc.) to attempt to plan the load that meets a variety of objectives.
+One objective could be to keep all the same type of material on one load; another could be to maximize the equipment’s fill by distributing materials with different complementary attributes (say heavy and light products) onto the same piece of equipment.

 A Nice Definition of TLB

 The Transport Load Builder (TLB) is the tactical portion of SNP, which is the final step, although an optional step in the module.

 “The Transport Load Builder (TLB) groups deployment results for single products (i.e. confirmed stock transport purchase requisitions) to multi product stock transport orders.
 The TLB considers factors like volume, weight or number of pallets to fill transport vehicles optimal.” – Joseph Ramon Bonamusa, SAP Iberia